Polymarket page showing odds for "Eternal Salvation in New Heavens and New Earth by 2037?"

 3. Ending factory farming.

-A job with a high monthly salary is about as close to the opposite of a Pascal’s Mugging as a person can get.
+A job with a high monthly salary is about as close to the opposite of this attention trap as a person can get.
 The likelihood of payoff is high and legally enforcible.
-One demonstration of EA’s social power is how it managed to convince some of the most talented young people to accept it’s Pascal’s Mugging over one of the best paying salaried jobs.
-EA’s persuasive powers are so powerful, management at Jane Street was worried about talent flight to FTX2:
+One demonstration of EA’s social power is how it managed to convince some of the most talented young people to accept its improbable transformative outcome over one of the best paying salaried jobs.
+EA’s persuasive capacity was so powerful, management at Jane Street was worried about talent flight to FTX2:

 “First-year traders whom Jane Street had just paid $200,000 didn’t simply up and quit – especially not to go work for a fly-by-night crypto trading start-up.
 Caroline sensed, rightly, that her departure alerted Jane Street to an alarming new threat.
 Jane Street and the other high-frequency trading firms had been fishing for traders in the same ponds as Will MacAskill and the other Oxford philosophers fished for effective altruists.
 People able to calculate the expected value of complicated financial gambles were the same people drawn to the belief that they could calculate the expected value of their entire lives.”
 3